 - BSO meets with the PI or their designee to review the safety equipment, signage, transport containers, disinfection and waste management practices.
 BUA Lab Space Review Checklist

-- IBC meets on the second Tuesday of the month during the academic year, and during the summer as necessary.
+- For the 2023-2024 academic year, the IBC meets on the fourth Tuesday of the month, and during the summer as necessary.
 BUAs on the agenda are sent out the preceding Tuesday.

 - BSO emails the PI with any follow up, or the letter of approval along with the final version of the BUA